You've got questions, and we've got answers. Explore our collection of frequently asked questions from prospective and admitted students.

 Documents may also be dropped off at the U-M Detroit Office, Orchestra Place, 3663 Woodward Ave., Suite 190, Detroit, MI 48201

 How do I ensure my Housing contract is turned in?

 To ensure that Housing has the necessary information, including your Housing contract, please contact them at firstname.lastname@example.org or 734-763-3164.
 They will be able to assist you further.

 Can I choose my roommate?

-Scholars are able to submit a request for a spefic roommate.
-However, submission does not guaranteed approval of the request.
-Scholars should refer to University Housing's guidelines for roommate request here.
+Scholars are not able to submit a request for a specific roommate at this time.
+Scholars that have extenuating circumstances are able to submit a request, however submission does not guaranteed approval of the request.
+Scholars with extenuating circumstances should refer to University Housing's guidelines for roommate request here.

 As our program is only seven weeks and scholars will have to move out of the residence hall before the start of the fall semester, we do recommend scholars bring their basic necessities to assist them during the summer term.
 We encourage you to learn more about the Alice Lloyd residence hall, standard room furnishings, and University Housing's What to Bring to Campus list before your arrival.

 What do I need to complete in myGuide?

 All Summer Bridge scholars will need to complete the following tasks in myGuide by June 19, 2020: